jonnor/ESC-CNN-microcontroller/report/report.md

 \newpage
 ## Environmental Sound Classification

-Environmental Sound Classification, or Environmental Sound Recognition is the task of classifying environmental sounds or noises.
+Environmental Sound Classification, or Environmental Sound Recognition, is the task of classifying environmental sounds or noises.
 It has been researched actively within the machine learning community at least since 2006[@EnvironmentalSoundRecognition2014].